siwaar/French-Web-Domain-Classification/README.md

 3. train.csv: 2, 125 labeled domain ids.
 One domain id and category per row.
 The list of categories is shown in Table 1.
 4. test.csv: 560 domain ids the category of which is to be predicted.
 One domain id per row.
 5. graph baseline.csv: output of the provided graph baseline.
-Submissions have to follow this exact format.

 ## Preprocessing
 To deal with our data (text data and graph data) and make them ready for the models, we did: